EvanFreeman/evanfreeman.github.io/_posts/2014-3-3-welcome-to-the-new-site.md

 ---
 layout: post
 title: My new blog with Jekyll, very exciting.
+description: This is my new blog in Jekyll with the new layout and design you can expect great things.
 ---

 So this is the new blog since I'm not a pure windows developer any longer I thought it was time to